 2. Keep your certifications up to date.

 If you’ve let your CPR or First Aid cards expire, now’s the time to find a class to renew them.
 What if your “unicorn family” came along tomorrow but you missed out on the opportunity simply because they require these basic certifications?!

-Tip - Search American Red Cross, American Heart Association, or EventBrite to find local classes.
+Tip – Search American Red Cross or, American Heart Association to find local classes.
 Although online certification is offered, it is highly recommended for you to go to a physical location to obtain certification or recertification.
 Live instructors can evaluate the effectiveness of your CPR.
 Proper technique is essential to performing successful CPR.
 You must practice the skill and develop your muscle memory.
 It could be a matter of life or death.

 If you possess other certifications or degrees, house all this related paperwork together to share readily upon request.

 3. Give yourself plenty of time to search.

 Securing desirable employment takes time.
 Randstad conducted a survey of 2,000 Americans and found that it takes job seekers 5 months to land employment!